Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 :::info
-Our team can support with the installation and answer any questions you may have.
+Our team can offer support with the installation and answer any questions you may have.
 If you are planning to host a Tella Web server, [contact us](/contact-us/).
 :::

 :::tip